Dean: Abigail C. Tilton, Associate Professor

 - Begin the lifelong process of personal enrichment (community service and study tours across the country and around the world).

-The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech and Foreign Languages; Fashion and Textiles; History and Political Science; Mathematics and Computer Science; Multicultural Women's and Gender Studies; Psychology and Philosophy; Sociology and Social Work; and the School of the Arts (Dance, Theatre, Music, Visual Arts).
+The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech and Foreign Languages; Fashion and Textiles; History and Political Science; Mathematics and Computer Science; Multicultural Women's and Gender Studies; Psychology and Philosophy; Social Work; Sociology, and the School of the Arts (Dance, Theatre, Music, Visual Arts).